Web3-Builders-Alliance/Hammurabi/readme.md

-# 🌍 Imagine a World with Better Decentralized Exchanges 🌍
+# 🌍 Imagine a DeFi protocol that put LPs as the focus 🌍

-What if everyone could access a decentralized exchange (DEX) that's swift, secure, and intuitive?
-What if liquidity providers didn't have to hemorrhage billions annually?
-That's the vision we're turning into reality at **Hammurabi**.

----
+In the intricate dance of DeFi, liquidity providers (LPs) should be the lead.
+Why should they stay in the shadows, suffering losses, when they play a pivotal role? **Hammurabi** lights up the stage for LPs, ensuring they not only shine but also thrive.

-## 🚀 Introducing Hammurabi: A Paradigm Shift in Cryptocurrency Trading 🚀
+## 🚀 Introducing Hammurabi: The Vanguard of Liquity Revolution 🚀

-Hammurabi aims to change the dynamics of cryptocurrency trading and our mission is:
+Hammurabi's vision is not about creating just another DeFi platform.
+It's about rewriting the rules, placing LPs at the heart of it all:

 _Liquid token swapping and abundant on-chain liquidity stand as the pillars of DeFi and numerous crypto applications.
 However, if liquidity providers persistently face losses, it could jeopardize and potentially halt a broad spectrum of crypto-economic activities.
 Therefore, our paramount mission is to protect and empower liquidity providers._

-To fullfill our mission we focus on 4 different pillar:
+**Translating this vision into reality: Hammurabi is built upon four game-changing pillars:**

 - 💡 **Beginner-Friendly**: An intuitive UI makes it a breeze to locate assets and place trades.